Yellowstone: Where the Bison Roam

 Brought back from the brink of extinction, it’s also a shining symbol of resilience.

 And there’s no better place in which to view these wild, majestic creatures than in Yellowstone National Park.
-An estimated 4,000 of the animals roam within its borders, most notably in the Lamar Valley and Hayden Valley in Yellowstone’s northern reaches.
+The bison population fluctuates from 3,000 – 6,000 animals within its borders.
+The northern herd breeds in the Lamar Valley and on the high plateaus around it.
+The central herd breeds in Hayden Valley.
 In the past decade or so, their numbers have exploded, notes Virginia Miller, lead instructor at the nonprofit Yellowstone Forever, the official non-profit partner of Yellowstone National Park.
 There are more free-roaming bison in the park than anywhere else in the country.

 Historically, huge herds of these lumbering behemoths — the largest land mammal in North America — roamed an area from northern Canada to northern Mexico.
 By the 1800s, they were still prolific in the western United States.
 But mass poaching later in the century decimated their numbers.
 In 1887, when chief Smithsonian taxidermist William Hornaday made a trip west, he was shocked at what he didn’t see: namely large numbers of bison.
 Herds that once numbered in the millions had dwindled to the hundreds, thanks to a host of reasons, including poachers, sport hunters, farmers and ranchers, drought, and more efficient killing methods, such as the use of guns and horses.